PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_00_SDG_Indicators.md

 3. write a research question
 4. write an introduction

 Today we'll learn how to create the following components of any DS project.
-If you exceed the estimated duration for a given componenent and feel like you are squeezed for time, feel free to ask us for help:
+If you exceed the estimated duration for a given componenent and feel like you are squeezed for time, feel free to ask us for help!

+Table of contents:
 1. Problem Statement: 3 hours
 2. Research Question: 1 hours
 3. Introduction: 2 hours